softcon17/getting-started/session-activity/STEP 2 - Get your code.md

 Say we want to parameterise the launch of the application to pass in additional configuration, or automatically run tests on startup.
 We would want these commands to be taken care of for us without having to type them in every time right!?!<br/><br/>

-This is where the package.json file saves the day again!
+This is where the `package.json` file saves the day again!
 Take a look at the scripts section, and you will see:
 ```
 "SET NODE_ENV=dev && node main.js"
 ```
 Where we are doing exactly what was just mentioned.
 You can add as many scripts as you like, depending on what you are trying to achieve.
 To launch the app using the scripts (assuming you have cancelled the already running instance of the app), you swap from instructing node to start the app, to npm, so:
 ```
-npm start
+npm run start
 ```
-If you want to take your testing to the next level, applications such as 'postman' can be used to test your API's [advice can be found here](http://blog.getpostman.com/2017/07/28/api-testing-tips-from-a-postman-professional/), but or today we will be focusing on testing GET requests, and only in the browser.<br/><br/>
+If you want to take your testing to the next level, applications such as 'postman' can be used to test your API's [advice can be found here](http://blog.getpostman.com/2017/07/28/api-testing-tips-from-a-postman-professional/), but today we will be focusing on testing GET requests, in the browser only.<br/><br/>

 > This sample app doesn't 'hot reload', so if you make changes to the code, and wonder why nothing is changing when you hit the endpoint, you may need to cancel the running instance of the microservice and run it again